Easy & Light Low FODMAP Pumpkin Chiffon Pie

-Creating a Low FODMAP Pumpkin Chiffon Pie seemed like an obvious recipe for me to create, in an effort to bring you another pumpkin pie that’s just a little different from our more classic approach.
+Creating a Low FODMAP Pumpkin Chiffon Pie seemed like an obvious recipe for me to create, in an effort to bring you another pumpkin pie that’s just a little different from our version made with maple syrup.

 You Can Never Have Enough Pumpkin Pie

 I often make more than one pumpkin pie for my Thanksgiving or Christmas table and making sure that one of them is this Low FODMAP Pumpkin Chiffon Pie will provide variety, while still giving your guests what they want – more pumpkin pie!